-This article shares a selection of photographs of small birds at 1120 mm equivalent field-of-view.
-All images were captured handheld during a recent visit to Hendrie Valley.
+This article shares an assortment of handheld photographs of a cooperative green heron, captured during a recent visit to Hendrie Valley.